Hope for those at the bottom of society

 - About one-third of the population — 410 million, more than the entire U.S. population — lives on less than $1.50 per day.

-- About one-third of rural residents are illiterate; about half of all Indian women are illiterate.
+- 30% of rural residents are illiterate; about 50% of all Indian women are illiterate.

 - Rural residents leave their homes in hopes of finding a livelihood in a big city.
 Instead – because they have no education and skills – they find only greater desperation, including homelessness, hunger and prostitution.

 The problems faced by India’s poor are immense.
-Through Marianist schools and REDS programs, however, we are Partnering with the Poor; working with thousands of people each year to give them a chance at a better life.
+However, each year, through Marianist schools and REDS programs, we partner with the poor by working with thousands of people to give them a chance at a better life.

-- Jacob Gapp School, located in a remote area in Kammam, it serves children in grades K to 5 and has an enrollment of 350.
+- Jacob Gapp School located in a remote area in Khammam, it serves children in grades K to 10 and has an enrollment of 300.

 - Morning Star School in Singhpur, serves children in kindergarten through high school, with an enrollment of 1,380.

-You can make a big difference in the life of a child by giving them access to a quality education through one of our schools in India.
+You can make a big difference in the life of a child by sponsoring them to receive a quality education at Jacob Gapp School or Morning Star School.

-The schools rely heavily on the support of our friends to continue its work.
-For $125 per year — just $10.50 per month — you can provide tuition, books and a uniform for one child.
+The schools rely heavily on the support of our friends to continue their work.
+For $135 per year — just $11.25 per month — you can provide tuition, books and a uniform for one child.

 You will receive personalized information about your sponsored child, along with a photo and two letters during the school year.